-Over the next few years, the number of Special Agents grew to more than 300, and these individuals were complemented by another 300 support employees.
-Field offices existed from the Bureau’s inception.
+Over the next few years, the number of Special Agents grew to more than 300, and another 300 support employees complemented these individuals.
+Field offices existed since the Bureau’s inception.
 Each field operation was controlled by a Special Agent in Charge who was responsible to Washington.
 Most field offices were located in major cities.
-However, several were located near the Mexican border where they concentrated on smuggling, neutrality violations, and intelligence collection, often in connection with the Mexican revolution.
+However, several were located near the Mexican border, where they concentrated on smuggling, neutrality violations, and intelligence collection, often in connection with the Mexican revolution.

 With the April 1917 entry of the United States into World War I during Woodrow Wilson’s administration, the Bureau’s work was increased again.
-As a result of the war, the Bureau acquired responsibility for the Espionage, Selective Service, and Sabotage Acts, and assisted the Department of Labor by investigating enemy aliens.
-During these years Special Agents with general investigative experience and facility in certain languages augmented the Bureau.
+As a result of the war, the Bureau acquired responsibility for the Espionage, Selective Service, and Sabotage Acts and assisted the Department of Labor by investigating enemy aliens.
+During these years, Special Agents with general investigative experience and facility in specific languages augmented the Bureau.

 Attacking crimes that were federal in scope but local in jurisdiction called for creative solutions.
 The Bureau of Investigation had limited success using its narrow jurisdiction to investigate some of the criminals of “the gangster era.”
 For example, it investigated Al Capone as a “fugitive federal witness.”

 Through these investigations and other more traditional investigations of neutrality violations and antitrust violations, the Bureau of Investigation gained stature.
 Although the Harding Administration suffered from unqualified and sometimes corrupt officials, the Progressive Era reform tradition continued among the professional Department of Justice Special Agents.
 The new Bureau of Investigation Director, William J. Burns, who had previously run his own detective agency, appointed 26-year-old J. Edgar Hoover as Assistant Director.
-Hoover, a graduate of George Washington University Law School, had worked for the Department of Justice since 1917, where he headed the enemy alien operations during World War I and assisted in the General Intelligence Division under Attorney General A. Mitchell Palmer, investigating suspected anarchists and communists.
+Hoover, a George Washington University Law School graduate, had worked for the Department of Justice since 1917.
+He headed the enemy alien operations during World War I and assisted in the General Intelligence Division under Attorney General A. Mitchell Palmer, investigating suspected anarchists and communists.

-When J. Edgar Hoover took over, the Bureau of Investigation had approximately 650 employees, including 441 Special Agents who worked in field offices in nine cities.
-By the end of the decade, there were approximately 30 field offices, with Divisional headquarters in New York, Baltimore, Atlanta, Cincinnati, Chicago, Kansas City, San Antonio, San Francisco, and Portland.
+When J. Edgar Hoover took over, the Bureau of Investigation had approximately 650 employees, including 441 Special Agents working in nine city field offices.
+By the decade’s end, there were approximately 30 field offices, with Divisional headquarters in New York, Baltimore, Atlanta, Cincinnati, Chicago, Kansas City, San Antonio, San Francisco, and Portland.

 He immediately fired those Agents he considered unqualified and proceeded to professionalize the organization.
 For example, Hoover abolished the seniority rule of promotion and introduced uniform performance appraisals.
 He also scheduled regular inspections of the operations in all field offices.
 Then, in January 1928, Hoover established a formal training course for new Agents, including the requirement that New Agents had to be in the 25-35 year range to apply.
 He also returned to the earlier preference for Special Agents with law or accounting experience.

 In the early days of Hoover’s directorship, a long-held goal of American law enforcement was achieved: the establishment of an Identification Division.
-Tracking criminals by means of identification records had been considered a crucial tool of law enforcement since the 19th century, and matching fingerprints was considered the most accurate method.
+Tracking criminals utilizing identification records had been considered a crucial tool of law enforcement since the 19th century, and matching fingerprints was considered the most accurate method.
 By 1922, many large cities had started their own fingerprint collections.

-In keeping with the Progressive Era tradition of federal assistance to localities, the Department of Justice created a Bureau of Criminal Identification in 1905 in order to provide a centralized reference collection of fingerprint cards.
-In 1907, the collection was moved, as a money-saving measure, to Leavenworth Federal Penitentiary, where it was staffed by convicts.
+In keeping with the Progressive Era tradition of federal assistance to localities, the Department of Justice created a Bureau of Criminal Identification in 1905 to provide a centralized reference collection of fingerprint cards.
+In 1907, the collection was moved, as a money-saving measure, to Leavenworth Federal Penitentiary, which convicts staffed.
 Understandably suspicious of this arrangement, police departments formed their own centralized identification bureau maintained by the International Association of Chiefs of Police.
 It refused to share its data with the Bureau of Criminal Investigation.
 In 1924, Congress was persuaded to merge the two collections in Washington, D.C., under the Bureau of Investigation administration.
 As a result, law enforcement agencies across the country began contributing fingerprint cards to the Bureau of Investigation by 1926.